 If you have followed our Facebook page, you know we had a bump in the road and at times we get bumped around more than our share and while it seems unfair, we always learn and do better the next time.
 Hopefully, we will learn again and there will be positive outcomes in the future.

-As many know, Doc tested positive for Heartworms, although expensive, timely, life threatening and it’s hard to keep him quiet, (remember he’s a BC), I have learned from it and will share that info soon.
-Sometimes it seems that hard luck falls all around me but I am so blessed by the lessons I learn and shared.
-I’ve often said, “Just about the time I’m up on all dog issues will be time that I’m too old for dogs”.
+As many know, Doc tested positive for Heartworms, although expensive, timely, life-threatening and it’s hard to keep him quiet, (remember he’s a BC), I have learned from it and will share that info soon.
+Sometimes it seems that hard-luck falls all around me but I am so blessed by the lessons I learn and share.
+I’ve often said, “Just about the time I’m up on all dog issues will be the time that I’m too old for dogs”.

 But why do we do the things we do with our dogs.
 I can tell you, our life has changed because of them and when a new pup goes home, one of the first things I tell the new owners is “Your life will change” and it does, sometimes not as it is originally planned, but it changes and you see your life shape in different ways.

 I have followed a family who got a Border Collie and unfortunately had to have both hips operated on.
 While I know it was a huge ordeal, it was done with no questions asked.
 Many sacrifices were made and as I watch the progress “Bodie” has made I rejoice in the success and know he has a wonderful family and future life.
 I do know the owners have met many wonderful people through social media, most they will never know in person, but friends were made, the pain was shared and love blossomed, because of a dog.

 According to Bodie's owner, "even though it's so tough for him, he never hesitates to go right back in his crate.
 He still keeps amazing me, this young puppy is so amazing with all he has been thru.
 I love this guy so much".
 Just the short time he is allowed to get out of his crate until he fully heals, he gives total devotion and love to his owner.